-According to the CDC, about 10% of head injury patients who require hospitalization experience a seizure.
-During a seizure, the electrical disturbance in the brain can cause several of the following symptoms:
+According to the CDC, about 10% of patients who require hospitalization after a brain injury suffer from seizures.
+During a seizure, the electrical disturbance in the brain can cause several of the following signs and symptoms:

 - Strange, jerking movements of the head, body, arms, legs, and eyes

 - Unresponsiveness and staring

 - Sudden tiredness and/or dizziness